phaidra/phaidra-admin-manual/Classification_server/installation_of_skosmos_and_fuseki.md

-### 5. Check and set PHP configuration
+### 2.5 Check and set PHP configuration

 The default PHP configuration is probably sufficient for Skosmos, but you may want to check php.ini just in case.
 Make sure that the date.timezone setting is configured correctly, otherwise Skosmos pages displaying date values may not work at all.
 If you use vocabularies with potentially large number of triples, you may need to adjust the memory_limit setting.
 The default is usually 128M but the recommended setting is 256M.

-### 6. Download and install Jena Fuseki
+### 2.6 Download and install Jena Fuseki

-JenaFuseki is a SPARQL server and triple store, which is the recommended backend for Skosmos.
-The jena text extension can be used for faster text search.
 Simply download the latest Fuseki distribution and unpack the downloaded file to the intended folder of Fuseki.

 Look for the newest jena-fuseki-*-distribution.tar.gz: http://www.apache.org/dist/jena/binaries/